llpeterson/security/crypto.md

 	<figcaption>Cipher Block Chaining.</figcaption>
 </figure>

-## Symmetric-Key Ciphers
+## Secret-Key Ciphers

-In a symmetric-key cipher, both participants in a communication share the same key.
+In a secret-key cipher, both participants in a communication share the same key.
 In other words, if a message is encrypted using a particular key, the same key is required for decrypting the message.
-If the cipher illustrated in [Figure 1](#genericCrypto) were a symmetric-key cipher, then the encryption and decryption keys would be identical.
-Symmetric-key ciphers are also known as secret-key ciphers since the shared key must be known only to the participants.
-(We'll take a look at the alternative, public-key ciphers, shortly.)
+If the cipher illustrated in [Figure 1](#genericCrypto) were a secret-key cipher, then the encryption and decryption keys would be identical.
+Secret-key ciphers are also known as symmetric-key ciphers since the secret is shared with both participants.
+We'll take a look at the alternative, public-key ciphers, shortly.
+(Public-key cipers are known as also asymmetric-key ciphers, since as we'll soon se, the two participants use different keys.)

 > We use the term *participant* for the parties involved in a secure
 > communication since that is the term we have been using throughout